 A co-ordinated support plan (CSP) is a statutory document that is drawn up by the local authority for the small number of children and young people who have additional support needs, arising from complex and multiple factors, which require a high degree of co-ordination between education authorities and other relevant agencies.

-Full guidance on co-ordinated support plans can be found in the Code of Practice (chapter 4).
+Full guidance on co-ordinated support plans can be found in the Code of Practice (chapter 5).
+A link is available from the Related Sites section of this page.

 For more information contact: